hyattj90-byte/Precision-Blocklist/README.md

 # Precision-Blocklist
  Cross-OS, router-isolated DNS blocklist idea to be tested on commercially available flagship devices.
 Apple, Android and Windows- no emulators.
 No bleed-over.
 Just reproducible telemetry.
+Purposes target SDKs, CDNs APIs, Telemetry, Analytics, Ads, Tracking, Malware, Phishing and test each domain before adding it to the blocklist

 This blocklist would be curated through real-world testing on flagship consumer hardware:
 Lab Architecture